xianbinlin/Demos/iOS/DemoCartCollectionView/README.md

 # Demo cart collection View

-An demo of collectionView that swith collectionview items as carts.
+A demo of collectionView that swith collectionview items as carts.
 Created on 23/05/2016.
 Updated to swift3 on 25/02/2017.

 ## If you want to test
 - video files are too big, I remove the code for auto-play videos